 Turn onto Matiri Valley Road off State Highway 6, 106 km southwest of Nelson and 6 km north of Murchison (see Access tab above).
 The track start is 16 km up Matiri Valley Road, the latter being unsealed for most of the distance up the valley.
 The road passes working farms so be careful of people and livestock.
 The road is suitable for 2WD vehicles though you will feel more comfortable in a 4WD.

-The track begins as a 4WD farm road, passing farmland over river flats, on the true right of the Matiri River.
+The track begins as a 4WD farm road, passing through pasture over river flats on the true right of the Matiri River.
 After 3 km the track reaches the granite riverbed of Matiri River West Branch.
 There is no bridge here so you will need to ford the river; take extreme care as you do so.
-Under no circumstances should you attempt to cross if the river is any higher than baseflow.
+Under no circumstances should you attempt to cross if the river if it is running high.
 The 4WD road switches to a walking track on the other side of the river, and a few hundred metres along there is an emergency shelter intended for trampers returning to the road end who cannot continue due to the river being swollen.

 Lake Matiri Hut is perched on the western hillside above the lake.
-The hut is a standard hut (8 bunks, woodburner), and bookings are not required but you will need one standard hut ticket to be deposited in the honesty box in the hut.
 Trees have been cleared below the hut, allowing for a good view north across the lake and up Matiri Valley.